clementGOURIOU/benchmark_motorbike/README.md

 ***Definition of geometrical and physical properties***

-In such simple geometry all the boundaries of the square are walls.
-The top wall moves in thex-direction at the speed of 1 m/s while the other five are stationary.
+In such simple geometry all the boundaries of the box are walls.
+The top wall moves in the x-direction at the speed of 1 m/s while the other five are stationary.
 Three different sizes have been selected:

 *  Small (S)